GarrettMooney/GarrettMooney/README.md

 🌱 I’m learning :
-- JAX
-- Causality
+- Rust for learning a bit more about Linux & systems programming
 - Enough JS/TS, HTML, CSS to at least prototype my own apps
-- Rust for learning a bit more about Linux & systems programming
-- Enough Go to be productive

 👯 I’m looking to collaborate on :
 - PPLs
 - Developer tools (mostly in the DS/ML/AI/stats domain)
+- Learning (systems meetup?
+CMU DB course?)

 📫 How to reach me:
 - Feel free to DM me at [@garrettrmooney](https://twitter.com/garrettrmooney)